marcoheisig/cl4py/README.rst

     >>> cl.mapcar('+', (1, 2, 3, 4), twos)
     List(3, 4, 5, 6)

-Python strings are not treated as Lisp strings, but read in as Lisp tokens.
+Python strings are not treated as Lisp strings, but read in as Lisp symbols.
 This means that in order to actually send a string to Lisp, it must be wrapped into a cl4py.String, like this:

 .. code:: python